Bride's Chair: A different Bride's Chair

-The name Bride's Chair is also used to refer to a certain diagram attributed to the twelfth century Indian mathematician Bhaskara II (c.
+The name Bride's Chair is also used to refer to a certain diagram attributed to the twelfth century Indian mathematician Bhāskara II (c.
 1114–1185) who used it as an illustration for the proof of the Pythagorean theorem.
 The description of this diagram appears in verse 129 of Bijaganita of Bhaskara II.
 There is a legend that Bhaskara's proof of the Pythagorean theorem consisted of only just one word, namely, "Behold!".
 However, the theorem follows from relating the area of the interior (smaller) square to that of the larger square formed by the edges of four triangles.
 Thus, using the notations of the diagram, the following equation results: